shubhamssinghs/u-hook/README.md

 pnpm install @shubhamssingh/u-hook
 ```

-# What is Useful-Hook?
+# What is u-hook?

-Useful-Hook, formerly known as U-Hook, is a collection of custom React hooks designed to simplify common patterns and functionality in React applications.
+u-hook, formerly known as U-Hook, is a collection of custom React hooks designed to simplify common patterns and functionality in React applications.
 Each hook is designed to be easy to use and integrate into your projects.

 # List of Hooks